Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/introduction-to-igv.md

-**Remember:** This lesson is only designed to serve as an introduction to IGV.
+> **Note:** This lesson is only designed to serve as an introduction to IGV.
 The complete functionality is described on in the [IGV User Guide](https://software.broadinstitute.org/software/igv/UserGuide).
 I encourage you to visit and explore the user guide after completing this tutorial.